GO plastic free

 We do not have the community hall on the 1st Thursday of every month, so plastic-free shopping delivery service will only be available the 2nd , 3rd, and 4th Thursdays of the month.

 It's predicted that by 2050 there will be more items of plastic in the oceans than there are fish!
 Microplastics enter our food chains and plastic particles are now being found in our poo for the first time in our existence.
 These habits are slowly killing not only us, but all our fellow beings.

 The plastic pollution problem is a visible and profound reminder of how our consumerist lifestyle is destroying the world.
 The throwaway culture that we live in is having devastating effects on the planet's wildlife and ecosystems.

-But the plastic waste issue goes much deeper than balking at rivers of rubbish floating through a South-East Asian city.
+But the plastic waste issue goes much deeper than rivers of rubbish floating through a South-East Asian city.

-This is a problem of social injustice, and of unrestrained markets exploiting people and resources for profit.
+This plastic pollution crisis highlights the issues of both our destructive consumerist lifestyles, and of unrestrained markets exploiting people and resources for profit.
 In the UK we ship thousands of tons of rubbish to the global south.
 This policy of 'out of sight out of mind' is a marker of how far removed we, as a society, are from the consequences of our consumerism.
 This problem is now visible for all to see as some countries symbolically ship tanker-loads of our own plastic waste back to us.

 Cutting down on plastic use will not only have immeasurable benefits for wildlife, it will significantly combat climate breakdown.
 Every single product that we use is manufactured somewhere, usually using fossil fuels, then shipped possibly thousands of miles, using more fossil fuels.
 Recycling plastic waste means more fossil fuel use when the waste item is transformed into something new.
 And that's assuming it doesn't just get burned or buried!